zpinto/learn-flaskRESTful-dev-deployment/README.md

 ### Starting Flask Dev Server

 In order to run the Flask development server on your own device, you should be checked into your virtual environment.
-If you have not yet done that, refer to [Initializing VirutalEnv](#initializing-virtualenv)
+If you have not yet done that, refer to [Initializing VirtualEnv](#initializing-virtualenv)

 To run the dev server, run the command: